Funding opportunity

 • NHS costs

-Changes from round 1
+Changes from round one

 Accessing UKRI supported facilities and services

-We will be running a webinar to inform the research community about the UKRI supported facilities available for this scheme, and to support applicants in understanding how to access them.
+We held a webinar on 4 July 2024 to inform the research community about the UKRI supported facilities available for this scheme, and to support applicants in understanding how to access them.

 Exceptions for access to NERC large research infrastructure facilities

 We recognise that having to include the high cost of some NERC large research infrastructure facilities within the £1.2 million (100% FEC) grant maximum may inhibit applications, as these facilities are normally available to environmental sciences through separate NERC budgets.
-For the following NERC facilities, we will allow applicants to exceed the maximum budget limit by up to £250,000 (100% FEC):
+For the following NERC facilities, we will allow you to exceed the maximum budget limit by up to £250,000 (100% FEC):

 • ship-time and marine facilities